sarvadnyalad/NetScope/README.md

-# NetScope — Automated Nmap Recon & Reporting (Beginner-Friendly)
+# NetScope — Automated Nmap Recon & Reporting

 A Windows-friendly, portfolio-ready automation that:
 1) Discovers live hosts on your home network,